react-navigation/react-navigation/packages/native-stack/README.md

-# `@react-navigation/material-bottom-tabs`
+# `@react-navigation/native-stack`

-React Navigation integration for [native-stack](https://github.com/software-mansion/react-native-screens/tree/master/native-stack) component from [`react-native-screens`](https://github.com/software-mansion/react-native-screens).
+Stack navigator for React Native using native primitives for navigation.
+Uses [`react-native-screens`](https://github.com/kmagiera/react-native-screens) under the hood.

-Installation instructions and documentation can be found on the [React Navigation website](https://reactnavigation.org/docs/6.x/native-stack-navigator/).
+Installation instructions and documentation can be found on the [React Navigation website](https://reactnavigation.org/docs/native-stack-navigator.html).